berstend/puppeteer-extra/packages/puppeteer-extra/readme.md

 #### [`puppeteer-extra-plugin-devtools`](/packages/puppeteer-extra-plugin-devtools)
-- Make puppeteer browser debugging possible from anywhere.
+- Makes puppeteer browser debugging possible from anywhere.
 - Creates a secure tunnel to make the devtools frontend (**incl. screencasting**) accessible from the public internet